-If an applicant has one offense of a Class C misdemeanor within the past four years, HACA will not deny the applicant.
-More than one Class C misdemeanor will be considered a pattern (for the purpose of determining eligibility) and the applicant may be subject to denial based on the nature of the offenses.
+If an applicant has one misdemeanor offense within the past four years, HACA will not deny the applicant.
+More than one misdemeanor may be considered a pattern (for the purpose of determining eligibility) and the applicant may be subject to denial based on the nature of the offenses.